-Take two approved courses from the list that aligns with your pathway!
+Take two courses from the Recommended Course List that aligns with your pathway!

 Disclaimer – Please read carefully

 Disclaimer: It is the student’s responsibility to confirm the course they are enrolling in is approved, available, and does not have any time conflicts.
 Some of the courses on this list may currently be full/closed or waitlisted.
-Due to changes in course modality, if you are interested in taking a class that is indicated as online, you MUST enroll in a second class that is approved and in-person.
+Due to changes in course modality, if you are interested in taking a class that is indicated as online, we encourage you to enroll in a second class that is in-person, as availability and scheduling permits.

 You may click on each individual course to view the Schedule of Classes, which contains important information regarding number of available spaces, units, date and time, course instructor, and more.
 For major and minor requirements, please defer to the major or minor’s department website for further guidance.